jj-tutorial/tutorial/book/src/introduction.md

 VCS in current use.
 You don't need to be a `git` expert to read this tutorial.

 So why should you care about `jj`?
-Well, it has a property that's pretty rare in the world of programming: it is both simpler and easier than other DCVSes, but at the same time, it is more powerful.
+Well, it has a property that's pretty rare in the world of programming: it is both simpler and easier than other DVCSes, but at the same time, it is more powerful.
 We're often taught, correctly, that there exist tradeoffs when we make choices.
 And "powerful but complex" is a very common tradeoff.
 That power has been worth it,